Assadism: Cult of personality

 The cult of personality of the Assad family in Syria was enormous.
-Statues, frescoes, portraits and other images of Hafez and Bashar Assads could be found everywhere.
+Statues, frescoes, portraits and other images of Hafez and Bashar al-Assad could be found everywhere.
 Hafez al-Assad developed his cult of personality in Stalinist style: ruling Ba'ath party initially manufactured Hafez al-Assad's cult of Arab socialist heroism in consultancy with Soviet state propagandists, mimicking the pervasive personality cults prevalent across Soviet Bloc dictatorships like Romania and North Korea.
 Beginning as a tool to bind every Syrian citizen with the obligation of undying loyalty (bay'ah) to Assad in 1970s, the propaganda was further intensified and personalist depictions reached new heights during the 1980s.
 Through kindergarten, school books, educational institutions and Ba'athist media; Assadist propaganda constructed the image of a homogenous Arab nation protected by a fatherly leader revelling under the "cult of Saladin".
 Assad regime venerates Hafez al-Assad's personalist iconography perpetually in the public and private spheres of everyday Syrian life.
 Ba'athist propaganda portrayed Hafez al-Assad as a strong leader whose wisdom was "beyond the comprehension of the average citizen."
 Syrian state propaganda also cast Assadism as a neo-Ba'athist current that evolved Ba'athist ideology with the needs of the modern era.

 In schools, children were taught to sing songs of adulation about Hafez al-Assad.
 Teachers began each lesson with the song "Our eternal leader, Hafez al-Assad".
 Syrian officials were made to refer to him as 'the sanctified one' (al-Muqaddas).
 Assad was sometimes portrayed with apparently divine properties, and many places and objects were renamed in honor of the Assads.
 Fervently loyalist paramilitaries known as the Shabiha (tr. ghosts) deify the Assad dynasty through slogans such as "There is no God except Bashar!"
 (Arabic: لا إله الا بشار) and pursue psychological warfare against non-conformist populations.

 Middle East Insight magazine wrote: "In no other country in recent memory ... not Mao's China, nor Tito's Yugoslavia, has the intensity of the personality cult reached such extremes.
 Asad's image, speaking, smiling, listening, benevolent or stern, solemn or reflective, is everywhere.
 Sometimes there are half a dozen pictures of him in a row.
 His face envelops telephone poles and trucks, churches and mosques.
 His is the visage a Syrian sees when he opens his newspaper."

 After the fall of the Assad regime, a phenomenon called de-Assadization emerged – the mass destruction of any symbols of the Assadist era.